SaicoBys/Python-Studie/Resources/github_commits.md

 # 📝 Commit Message Template Guide

-I use this template to write clear, meaningful Git commit messages for your projects.
+I use this template to write clear, meaningful Git commit messages for my projects.

 ---